 Test takers are allowed 2 ½ hours to complete Praxis 5440.
 The highest score possible is 200 points with typical scores ranging from 146 to 171.
 Passing scores are determined by the state where a prospective teacher hopes to be employed.
 Test scores are transferable to other states, so long as the minimum requirement for the new state is met.
 Those who score below the state’s minimum may retake the exam.

 Test scores are released as soon as the Praxis is completed.
 The official test report follows in two to three weeks.

 How do I register for the Praxis?

-Once authorization is granted, a candidate may pay the $120 fee to ETS and schedule a time and place for testing after considering the amount of study time he or she may need to prepare for success on the Praxis II.
+Once authorization is granted, a candidate may pay the $120 fee to ETS and schedule a time and place for testing after considering the amount of study time he or she may need to prepare for success on the Praxis.

 ETS exams are delivered by computer through a network of Prometrix test centers.
 The only item test takers should bring is a government-issued ID.
 The name on the ID must match the name on the test registration.
 No calculators or other aids should be brought to the test site.
 The periodic table of elements and other reference information for the exam will be included in the test information.

-How should I prepare for the Praxis II 5440 exam?
+How should I prepare for the Praxis 5440 exam?

-How will Mometrix help me to pass the Praxis II Science test?
+How will Mometrix help me to pass the Praxis Science test?

 The Secrets Study Guide reviews core concepts from the life and physical sciences and trains the test taker to analyze test questions and earn high points on these important content areas.